 CBU’s 47-unit Master of Public Health program is designed to prepare students to serve as practitioners, researchers and instructors in the area of public health at the local, state, national and international setting.
-Offered by the CBU Department of Health Science, the MPH program offers students the choice of three different concentrations:
+Offered by the CBU Department of Health Science, the MPH program offers students the choice of two different concentrations:

 - Health Policy and Administration

 - Health Promotion (emphasis in Food, Nutrition & Health or Physical Activity)

 The Master of Public Health program supports interdisciplinary communication, promotes a broad intellectual framework for problem solving and fosters the development of professional public health values.
 Graduates will be ready to begin their professional public health careers with a level of competence appropriate to stay current with developments in public health and related fields.
 Those interested in research careers will be prepared to engage in research that addresses community-relevant public health questions.

 CBU’s Master of Public Health degree is targeted toward working professionals with the desire to attend the program on a part-time basis over a two-year period.
 The program is designed for students working full-time during the day.
 All classes are, with the exception of the practicum, offered in the evenings in eight-week sessions.